 Peptic ulcer disease is a painful and potentially debilitating condition, but there are measures you can take to accelerate healing and avoid recurrences of peptic ulcers.
-Dr. Tina Marcantel is a naturopathic doctor in Gilbert, Arizona, who also serves the East Valley cities of Scottsdale, Tempe, Chandler, Mesa, Apache Junction, and Queen Creek.
+Dr. Tina Marcantel is a naturopathic doctor in Gold Canyon, Arizona, who also serves the East Valley cities of Gilbert, Scottsdale, Tempe, Chandler, Mesa, Apache Junction, and Queen Creek.

 I recently had a relative diagnosed with a duodenal ulcer.
 Although he is on his way to recovery, certain lifestyle changes are necessary to help reduce the risk of a recurrence of ulcers in the future.